laravel/vapor-docs/1.0/projects/environments.md

 vapor command production --command="php artisan inspire"
 ```

 By default, your command will timeout after one minute.
-You can configure the timeout of your CLI commands using the `cli-timeout` option within your `vapor.yml` file:
+You can configure the timeout of your CLI commands using the `cli-timeout` option (value in seconds) within your `vapor.yml` file:

 ```yaml
 id: 2